Women’s golf news

 TOWN AND COUNTRY

-Town and Country Women’s Golf League had a medal play on May 9 at Spring Hills Golf Course in East Springfield.
+Town and Country League played a scramble May 29 at Spring Hills Golf Course.

-The “Pot of Gold” will be carried over.
+The “Pot of Gold” was not taken and will be carried over to the following week.

 Women’s golf news